MishelMejia/ActiveDirectory-Lab-ITSupport/README.md

 ## 🎯 Why I Built This Lab

-As someone transitioning into IT Support roles, I wanted more than certificates — I wanted real practice.
+As someone transitioning into IT Support roles, I wanted more than certificates, I wanted real practice.

 This lab helps me understand how enterprise environments are structured and how IT teams manage users, access, and systems in a practical way.